-Nutshell Marketing manages and monitors the bounces that your email outreach generates.
+Nutshell Campaigns manages and monitors the bounces that your email outreach generates.
 This improves your sender reputation and increases the inbox delivery of your messages.

 First, some definitions.
 There are two categories of bounces: hard and soft bounces.